mozilla/pkipolicy/rootstore/policy.md

   * OCSP responses; *or*
   * CRLs.

-CAs MAY sign SHA-1 hashes over end entity certificates which chain up to roots in Mozilla's program only if all the following are true:
+CAs MAY sign SHA-1 hashes over end entity certificates that chain up to roots in Mozilla's program only if all the following are true:

 1. the end entity certificate:

      * is not within the scope of the S/MIME or TLS Baseline Requirements;
-     * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes; *and*
+     * contains an EKU extension that does not contain the id-kp-serverAuth, id-kp-emailProtection, or anyExtendedKeyUsage key purposes; *and*
      * has at least 64 bits of entropy from a CSPRNG in the serial number; *and*

 2. the issuing certificate:

-     * contains an EKU extension which does not contain either of the id-kp-serverAuth or anyExtendedKeyUsage key purposes; *and*
+     * contains an EKU extension that does not contain the id-kp-serverAuth, id-kp-emailProtection, or anyExtendedKeyUsage key purposes; *and*
      * has a pathlen:0 constraint.

-Point 2 does not apply if the certificate is an OCSP signing certificate manually issued directly from a root.

 CAs MAY sign SHA-1 hashes over intermediate certificates that chain up to roots in Mozilla's root store only if the certificate to be signed